KiTiVi/react-kiwi-dropdown/README.md

 | value   | string | Option value       | required |
 | content | any    | Content to display | required |
 | icon    | any    | Any component      |

+## Button indicator

+The button indicator indicates if a value is selected and alo deselect all values if it's clicked while the dropdown is closed.
+Button indicator requires the prop **resetValue**.
+This value will be sent back when it deselects all values.

 ## Styling